gorandalum/fluent-result/README.md

 ##### `verify`

-A method which can verify the current success value of the Result-class.
+A method which can verify the current success value of the Result class.
 If the verification fails, the returned result will contain the supplied error value.

 - Argument(s)
   - A predicate which tests the success value of the result